 Maria is a Veterinary Technician at a local Rutland Veterinary practice, but her passion for animals great and small is lifelong.
 She had animals growing up and spent most of her free time with her dog, cats, rabbits, and horses.
 Every spare moment, she hopped on her horse, took her dog, and rode from dusk ’til dawn, no matter the weather.

-Following her passion, Maria graduated with a Bachelors Degree in Animal Science, Production and Agribusiness from the University of New Hampshire and pursued a life with horses.
+Following her passion, Maria graduated with a bachelor’s Degree in Animal Science, Production, and Agribusiness from the University of New Hampshire and pursued a life with horses.
 She acquired three instructor certifications and managed the equestrian center at the Mountain Top Inn and Resort, Vermont for 11 years.

 Later switched focus to small animals.
 She acquired on-the-job training to become a veterinary technician.
 Over the past 18 years as a technician, she started a small pet-sitting business, fostered cats and kittens for the Rutland County Humane Society, as well as fostering the neonatal kittens, squirrels, mice, rabbits, birds, or whatever baby animal was brought to the animal clinic in need of help.

-With a compassionate heart, soon she helped not just the kittens, but other cats in need: a neighbor with 10 strays in her yard (TNR), a colony under threat of being drowned (all saved!), observing first hand the story of a stray with a snare around its neck for weeks that created a deep wound and the courageous warm hearted cat advocate that saved it from a life of pain and misery.
+With a compassionate heart, soon she helped not just the kittens, but other cats in need: a neighbor with 10 strays in her yard (TNR), a colony under threat of being drowned (all saved!), observing firsthand the story of a stray with a snare around its neck for weeks that created a deep wound and the courageous warm hearted cat advocate that saved it from a life of pain and misery.

-Maria and a group of comrade-at-arms in TNR decided to formalize their cat rescue work, and The Feline Connection was born in summer 2018.
+Maria and a group of comrade-at-arms in TNR decided to formalize their cat rescue work, and The Feline Connection was born in the summer of 2018.
 The rest of the dream of a life full of animals is still unfolding and expanding.
 Be a part.
 Join us today; foster, donate or volunteer!

 Quotes from Community Members and Volunteers